puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 By default, the Puppet agent service on your agent system and initiates a Puppet run every half-hour.
-This periodic run ensures that your system stays in the desired state you've described in your Puppet code.
+This periodic run ensures that your system stays in the desired state you described in your Puppet code.
 Any configuration drift that occurs between runs is remediated the next time the agent runs.

 We've disabled these automatic runs on the Learning VM's agent systems.
-Instead, you'll trigger runs manually to get more control and visibility as you learn how Puppet works.
+Instead, you'll manually trigger runs to get more control and visibility as you learn how Puppet works.

 ![image](../assets/SimpleDataFlow.png)

-The Puppet agent begins a Puppet run by sending a **catalog request** to the Puppet master.
-This request includes some information about the agent system provided by a tool called **facter**.
+The Puppet agent begins a Puppet run by sending a *catalog request* to the Puppet master.
+This request includes some information about the agent system provided by a tool called *Facter*.

-The Puppet master uses this information from facter along with your Puppet code to compile a catalog that tells the agent exactly how the resources on its system should be configured.
+The Puppet master uses this information from Facter along with your Puppet code to compile a catalog that tells the agent exactly how the resources on its system should be configured.